top of page

 Step 1: Conducting a Trademark Clearance Search

-The first step is to do a trademark clearance search also known as "knockout" search.
-This is primarily done through the Trademark Search (TM) database system at the USPTO website, which used to be called TESS (Trademark Electronic Search System) up until late 2023.
+The first step is to do a trademark clearance search, also known as "knockout" search.
+This is primarily done through the Trademark Search (TM) database system at the USPTO website (which used to be called TESS (Trademark Electronic Search System) up until late 2023).
 If you plan to do business internationally now or in the future, your search should also include trademark databases at the World Intellectual Property Organization (WIPO), the European Intellectual Property Office (EUIPO), & any other relevant national databases.

-While it seems like something you could do yourself, it’s advisable to hire a trademark attorney.
+While it seems like something you could do yourself, it’s better to hire a trademark attorney.
 A comprehensive search involves not just looking for exact matches, but also for variations that might be similar in sound, appearance, or even meaning – anything that might confuse a consumer and is in the same or a related class of goods and services.
 There are 45 different classes of goods and services, and proper classification is critical to proper protection.
-It's just not as simple as just looking for identical matches.
+It's not as simple as just looking for identical matches.

-A trademark attorney can also perform advanced searches and spot issues that those unfamiliar with trademark law would not.
-If an issue comes up that might defeat your application, a trademark attorney can explain why and help analyze the merits of proceeding with your registration.
-Sometimes the best advice to a client is to consider dropping the application or going through a rebrand.
+An experienced trademark attorney can conduct advanced searches, spot legal issues, and analyze whether your mark is likely to face challenges.
+If an issue comes up that might defeat your application, that same attorney should be able to explain why and help analyze the merits of proceeding with your registration.
+Sometimes the best client advice is to drop the application or go through a rebrand.
 All of this is part of a proper clearance search process without which you might sink money and time into a dead end.
+If an attorney agrees your trademark is available and concerns with registration are non-existent or minimal, you can move on to Step 2.

 Step 2: Preparing Your Trademark Application

 You’ll also want to carefully check your mark for any spelling or stylistic errors.
 The USPTO can be notoriously demanding and reject or hold up applications for simple errors like a missing apostrophe (Smiths Bakery v Smith’s Bakery), missing designations (Sunny Solutions v.
 Sunny Solutions LLC), capitalization inconsistencies (Betty’s Bitchin’ Blueberries v.
 Betty’s Bitchin’ blueberries) and so forth.
-Make sure to review your application carefully because small errors can slow down your application by weeks or months.
+Make sure to review your application carefully because small errors can slow down your application by weeks to months.

 Step 3: Filing the Application with the USPTO